Joy. Such a small word, yet it holds incredible meaning.

 How many times does God’s Word speak of joy?
 Of love?
 Where can we find the strength to overcome?

-In the past months, weeks, and even days, many of God’s people have known hardships and sorrows seemingly beyond measure.
-Grief is indeed a thing known; yet, repeatedly God’s Word speaks of joy and of being joyful.
-In His Word, God shows us His love time and time again.
-Still, oftentimes we wonder where is our strength to overcome?
-How can we be joyful in our present situation?
-Isn’t it almost wrong to laugh and be joyful when there is so much hurt?
+In past years, months, weeks, and even days, many of God’s people around the world have known hardships and sorrows seemingly beyond measure.
+Grief is indeed a thing known; yet, repeatedly, God’s Word speaks of joy and of being joyful.
+Additionally, God’s Word shows us His love time and time again.
+However, we often wonder, where is our strength to overcome?
+How can we be joyful in our present circumstances?
+Is it almost wrong to laugh and be joyful when there is so much hurt?

-It is in these times of trials where we have to look to the Lord to find our joy, love, and strength in Him.
+It is in trials that we have to look to the Lord in order to find true joy, love, and strength in Him.
+To remember that all we need can be found in God.

-“Then he said to them, ‘Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
-Do not sorrow, for the joy of the Lord is your strength.’”—Nehemiah 8:10
+“…he said to them, ‘Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
+Do not sorrow, for the joy of the Lord is your strength.’”—Nehemiah 8:10 (emphasis added)

-Nehemiah 8:10 is well known and often quoted.
-Yet, it is interesting that in this hour we might look at it in a new way.
+The bolded section above of Nehemiah 8:10 is well known and often quoted.
+Yet, it is interesting that in this hour we might look at it anew…

-“Also that day they offered great sacrifices, and rejoiced, for God had made them rejoice with great joy; the women and the children also rejoiced, so that the joy of Jerusalem was heard afar off.” —Nehemiah 12:43
+“…that day they offered great sacrifices, and rejoiced, for God had made them rejoice with great joy; the women and the children also rejoiced, so that the joy of Jerusalem was heard afar off.”—Nehemiah 12:43

 Joy is a powerful weapon!
-The enemy fears the joy of the Lord, because if we are joyful in ALL circumstances what can anyone do to us that we will take notice of?
+The enemy fears the joy of the Lord because if we are joyful in ALL circumstances, what can anyone do to us that we will take notice of?
+What can take away our peace?

 “God is not a man, that He should lie,